BoundlessCarrot/conway/README.md

 # Conway's Game of Life

-Conway's Game is a zero-player one, we can only influence the starting state The rules of the game are quite simple (from wikipedia):
+Conway's Game is a zero-player one, we can only influence the starting state.

+The rules of the game are quite simple (from wikipedia):
   1. Any live cell with 2 or 3 live neighbors survives
   2. Any dead cell with 3 live neighbors becomes a live cell